-- Section IV: Work in Progress the report should give a status update of the project.
+- Activity Report Directly entered into eCivis- the report should give a status update of the project.
 Examples would be "Environmental clearance has been received, design work is 50% complete" or "Acquisition is complete, the bid documents are being prepared, advertising for bids will begin on March 1."
 You should be able to determine where the project is in relation to the milestones based on this information.
-If Section IV is blank or doesn't contain sufficient information, please send the report back and ask your administrator to provide more detail. - Section V: Local Efforts This section should show any Match and Leverage funds spent (or other assets provided, such as land) during the quarter, and totals for the project.
-If Section V is blank or doesn't contain sufficient information, please send the report back and ask your administrator to provide more detail.
+If section doesn't contain sufficient information, please send the report back and ask your administrator to provide more detail. - CDBG Contracts & Accomplishment Reports Uploaded to eCivis/ GrAAM as a file - This section requires recipients to report any contracting and section 3 activity, leverage, and accomplishments.
+If form doesn't contain sufficient information, please send the report back and ask your administrator to provide more detail.